 An Essential Part of Our Lives

 “Music is a very powerful non-verbal means of identifying and expressing feeling without it being overtly cognitive,” Turry points out when I specifically ask him about kids and emotional regulation through music therapy.
+Music and mental health are intimately connected.
 “It creates a mood and a sense of something, and it’s a sensory experience.
 It’s really tapping into all aspects of being a human being.”

 “So can music actually save lives?”